NECK PAIN | HEADACHES | DIZZINESS + PHYSIO

 - Cervicogenic headache

 Cervicogenic headache is commonly associated with movement relating to dysfunction neck joints and muscles, secondary to a cervical musculoskeletal injury.
 Symptoms are often experienced as a headache, with referral from the neck and back of the head, and often on one side.
 C2-3 is common a location of tenderness due to the association of cranial nerve innervation (trigeminal number 5) within the area.

 Symptoms may include: pain, reduced range of motion, pain on neck movement, pain around shoulder, neck or head, and headaches.

 We look to manage cervicogenic headache with hands on manual therapy to dysfunction joints and muscle, education, exercise to correct dysfunction movement patterns, and use of heat.
 Longer term we look to any underlying musculoskeletal dysfunctions that may predispose an individual to developing the condition.

 b.
 Tension Headache

-Tension headache are a common type of headache experienced with classification as either episodic or chronic, depending on the regular occurrence of symptoms.
+Tension headache are a common type of neck pain and headache experienced with classification as either episodic or chronic, depending on the regular occurrence of symptoms.
 Symptoms experienced >15 days in a month for three consecutive months is classified as chronic.
 Usually symptoms are reported as pressure or tightness around the head or neck, and may be experienced on one or both sides of the head.
 Initial management with anti-inflammatories and analgesics may be beneficial.

 We look to address any musculoskeletal dysfunctions of the neck or surrounding structure, with education on headaches, symptoms and treatments.
 Hands on manual therapy, exercise, heat and activity modification are used to assist in management of symptoms.